Infraste03/KGE_RS/B2B_alternate_learning/README.md

 ## Statistical Significance

-A paired one-sided Wilcoxon signed-rank test was used to compare the KG-Hybrid model against the standalone SASRec baseline across the same random seeds.
+A paired one-sided Wilcoxon signed-rank test was used to compare KGSEQ against the standalone SASRec baseline across the same random seeds.

 For both Recall@20 and NDCG@20: